blro-ep/ITCNE23-SEM-I/README.md

 ## 05 Conclusion

-> The project tools provided by Github (Projects / Board / Roadmap / Task) surprised us positively.
+The project tools provided by Github (Projects / Board / Roadmap / Task) surprised us positively.
 These board resources made it very easy for everyone involved to keep track of everything and keep the schedule under control.
 The work is traceable and could be tracked through the git-commits.
-It was fun to work with Github.<br>It was very exciting and instructive to see what can be deployed automatically using AWS CloudFormation and how monitoring is integrated using Cloud-init.
+It was fun to work with Github.

+It was very exciting and instructive to see what can be deployed automatically using AWS CloudFormation and how monitoring is integrated using Cloud-init.
-The work clearly illustrated the advantages of the cloud and showed the great potential.<br>Inputs from the lessons have been continuously incorporated into the work and have led to constant optimisations.<br>
+The work clearly illustrated the advantages of the cloud and showed the great potential.

+Inputs from the lessons have been continuously incorporated into the work and have led to constant optimisations.

 - [**Conclusion IaC**](aws-iac/README.md#06-conclusion)
 - [**Conclusion Monitoring**](monitoring/README.md#8-conclusion)